 - 1. Plagiarism is knowingly copying published or unpublished material without acknowledging the source. - 2.
 Duplicate course assignment is submitting the same assignment without the instructor's approval for more than one course, or submitting an assignment based on another student's work. - 3.
-Collusion is working with one or more students without the approval of the instructor to complete a project that is expected to be the result of individual effort.

-- 4. Unacceptable classroom conduct includes (a) disruptive and disrespectful behavior; (b) cheating during examinations and laboratory projects by sharing material, looking at another's work, use of unauthorized books, sources, or memory aids, and/or communicating verbally or non-verbally in order to attain assistance; (c) other types of inappropriate actions that impede the learning process. - 5.
+Collusion is working with one or more students without the approval of the instructor to complete a project that is expected to be the result of individual effort or sharing information regarding an exam or quiz with a student who has not taken that exam or quiz. - 4.
+Unacceptable classroom conduct includes (a) disruptive and disrespectful behavior; (b) cheating during examinations and laboratory projects by sharing material, looking at another's work, use of unauthorized books, sources, or memory aids, and/or communicating verbally or non-verbally in order to attain assistance; (c) other types of inappropriate actions that impede the learning process. - 5.
 Falsifying information is intentionally giving fraudulent information for the purpose of (a) avoiding negative sanctions; (b) seeking special privileges; (c) assisting another in these purposes. - 6.
 Computer interference is causing damage to or disruption of on-line databases housed on campus, including piracy of copyrighted material and inappropriate duplication of computer disk information.

-Sanctions for the violation of the "Academic Code of Conduct" are determined by the instructor, but they are limited to academic sanctions pertaining to the course in question e.g., resubmitting the assignment; grade reduction; failure of the course; etc. Recommendations for more severe sanctions are to be forwarded to the Academic Review Board.
-Students have the right to appeal sanctions to the Academic Review Board in compliance with the policies of Centenary University and the "Academic Code of Conduct."
-Copies of the "Academic Code of Conduct," in its entirety and with appeal procedures, may be secured from the Registrar's Office. - 7.
-Each violation will be recorded by the professor on an Academic Code of Conduct Violation form and submitted electronically to the Director of Academic Success and Advising Center who will maintain a file of violations.
+Sanctions for an initial violation of the "Academic Code of Conduct" are determined by the instructor, but they are limited to academic sanctions pertaining to the course in question - e.g., resubmitting the assignment; grade reduction; failure of the course; etc. Recommendations for more severe sanctions may also come from the Senior Director or Professor and forwarded to the ARB without a second offence occurring..
+Students have the right to appeal initial sanctions to the Academic Review Board.

+Each violation that is recorded by the professor on an Academic Code of Conduct Violation form and submitted to the Senior Director of Academic Success and Advising Center will be kept on file.
 The Director will inform the student that he/she has received a form and that any further infractions will cause the student to be called to meet with the ARB for a hearing that could result in dismissal.
-Recommendations for more severe sanctions may also come from the Director or Professor and forwarded to the ARB without a second offence occurring.
-Students have the right to appeal sanctions to the ARB in compliance with the policies of Centenary University and the "Academic Code of Conduct."